Transport Secretary calls for P&O Ferries boss to quit

 “We are not having people working from British ports … plying regular routes between here and France or here and Holland, or (anywhere) else, and failing to pay the minimum wage.
 It’s simply unacceptable and we will force that to change.”

-Asked if the Government will change the law to enforce this, he said: “That’s exactly the plan.”
+Asked how Government plans to change the law would help sacked seafarers, the Transport Secretary said: “I actually happen to know because I’ve been speaking with some of them that some of them have already taken up a job, so they may not get those particular ones back.

+“I suspect they’ll get some of them back, although I imagine they’ll have a slightly rather jaded view of their employer as P&O”.

-Mr Hebblethwaite also told a joint session of the Commons’ transport and business select committees on Thursday that Mr Shapps knew about the intention to cut jobs in November last year, although that was strongly denied by the Department for Transport.
+Mr Hebblethwaite on Thursday told a joint session of the Commons’ transport and business select committees that Mr Shapps knew about the intention to cut jobs in November last year, although that was strongly denied by the Department for Transport.

-Asked about the claim, Mr Shapps said it was a way to “distract attention” from its failure to provide notice of job cuts by claiming it informed him of its plans last year.
+Asked about the claim, Mr Shapps said it was a way to “distract attention” from its failure to provide notice of job cuts.

-Union leaders are to hold talks with P&O Ferries on Friday to demand the reinstatement of sacked seafarers.
+The Transport Secretary also said he he “didn’t see” an email sent round Whitehall about P&O’s plans the night before the mass sackings and was told “at the despatch box”.

+Asked who the email would have been sent to if not the transport secretary, he said: “Well, I think it was sent to a very small group of officials in order to record a conversation, the notes of a conversation that happened.”

 Register for free to continue reading